progit/progit/de/05-distributed-git/01-chapter5.markdown

 <!--But it’s possible that the patch won’t apply cleanly.
 Perhaps your main branch has diverged too far from the branch the patch was built from, or the patch depends on another patch you haven’t applied yet.
 In that case, the `git am` process will fail and ask you what you want to do:-->

 Es ist allerdings möglich, dass der Patch nicht sauber auf den gegenwärtigen Code paßt.
 Möglicherweise unterscheidet sich der jeweilige Branch inzwischen erheblich von dem Zustand, in dem er sich befand, als die in dem Patch enthaltenen Änderungen geschrieben wurden.
-In dem Fall wird `git am` fehlschlagen und dir mitteilen, was zu tun ist:
+In dem Fall wird `git am` fehlschlagen und Dir mitteilen, was zu tun ist:

 	$ git am 0001-seeing-if-this-helps-the-gem.patch
 	Applying: seeing if this helps the gem